aalm/bbs-fw_wiki/Configuration-Tool.md

   - Only use throttle, disable PAS.
 * PAS & Throttle
   - Use both PAS and throttle, throttle overrides PAS when throttle power is greater than PAS power.
+* Variable PAS
+  - Pedal assist mode where throttle is used to change assist power.
+Basically behaves as a throttle mode where you have to pedal to receive any power.
 * Cruise
   - See info below.